Tripsglamour/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the 10 newest files in the current director a script that takes a list of words as input and prints only words that appear exactly once "Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the fil"
+a script that displays the 10 newest files in the current director a script that takes a list of words as input and prints only words that appear exactly once "Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the filel Display lines containing the pattern “root” and 3 lines after them in the file"